 What is lupus?

 Lupus is a disease of your immune system.
-It is more common in females, and may have a genetic link.
+It is more common in females and may have a genetic link.
 It can affect any organ in the body, although the most commonly affected are the kidneys and the skin.
 Lupus can also affect the heart, lungs and brain.

 The symptoms of lupus can be many and varied, however, the major symptoms are joint and muscle pain, and tiredness.
-Other features include: rashes, depression, anaemia (low blood count), fever, headaches, hair loss, mouth ulcers.
+Other features include rashes, depression, anaemia (low blood count), fever, headaches, hair loss, and mouth ulcers.
 The symptoms vary greatly from person to person – some people may be unlucky enough to be quite debilitated by the symptoms of lupus, while others may only experience mild symptoms.